London Ontario, Canada Travel Guide

 Due to proximity to the Great Lakes, look for fresh pickerel or perch on menus.

 Indulge in pure syrup from maple trees, maple candies, and baked goods featuring maple.
-Available at local markets.
+You can get it at local markets.

-Fried dough pastries with sweet toppings are a popular Canadian treat, sometimes found at larger fairs.
+Fried dough pastries with sweet toppings are a favorite Canadian treat, sometimes found at larger fairs.

 For a refined culinary experience.